slateci/docker-images/README.md

 ## Pull Requests

-When a pull request is made to this repo no checks are currently run.
-This may change as we have time to add lint and scan GitHub workflows.
+When a pull request is made to this repo Dockle lint and Trivy scans will run.

 ## FAQ